Volumes of moduli spaces of hyperbolic surfaces with cone points: Compactifications

-The final case we consider is the possible interaction between boundary geodesics and cone angles greater than $\pi$. \begin{lemma} Consider $\cM_{g,n}^{\text{hyp}}(L_1,\ldots,L_n)$, with $\theta_j=-i L_j\in (\pi,2\pi)$ and $L_k\in\bbR_{>0}$ sufficiently large for some $k\neq j$.
-There does not exists a lower bound on distances between the corresponding cone point and boundary geodesic. \end{lemma} \begin{proof} Let $p_j$ and $\beta_k$ denote a cone point and a geodesic boundary component, respectively, which fit the description given in the lemma.
+The following interaction between boundary geodesics and cone angles greater than $\pi$ shows that non-nodal hyperbolic surfaces may arise as limits of families. \begin{lemma} Consider $\cM_{g,n}^{\mathrm{hyp}}(L_1,\ldots,L_n)$, with $L_j\in i(\pi,2\pi)$ and $L_k\in\bbR_{>0}$ sufficiently large for some $k\neq j$.
+There does not exists a lower bound on distances between the corresponding cone point and boundary geodesic. \end{lemma} \begin{proof} Define $\theta_j=-iL_j\in (\pi,2\pi)$.
+Let $p_j$ and $\beta_k$ denote a cone point and a geodesic boundary component, respectively, which fit the description given in the lemma.
 First, suppose that $(g,n)\neq(0,3)$, so we may find two geodesic curves $\gamma_1$ and $\gamma_2$, which are not homotopic to each other (other than the $g=1$ case, where they are equal) or $\beta_k$, and together with $\beta_k$ form a hyperbolic pair-of-pants $P$ with $p_j$ in its interior.
 Cut along the seams of $P$ along with unique geodesics from $p_j$ meeting the three boundary geodesics perpendicularly, to decompose $P$ into three geodesic pentagons and one geodesic hexagon, as depicted in Figure~\ref{cutting into pentagons and hexagon}.